MystenLabs/sui/doc/src/contribute/observability.md

 The idea is that every event and span would get tagged with key-value pairs.
 Events that log within any context or nested contexts would also inherit the context-level tags.
 These tags represent *fields* that can be analyzed and filtered by.
 For example, one could filter out broadcasts and see the errors for all instances where the bad stake exceeded a certain amount, but not enough for an error.

-TODO: see if keys need to be scoped by contexts

 |         Key         |      Place(s)      |                                  Meaning                                   |
 | ------------------- | ------------------ | -------------------------------------------------------------------------- |
 | tx_digest           | Gateway, Authority | Hex digest of transaction                                                  |